adepegba1/adepegba1/README.md

 - 👋 Hi, I’m Adepegba David Ayobami
-- 👀 I’m interested in becoming a Junior Software Engineer
+- 👀 I’m interested in becoming a Junior Software Engineer, Data Scientist
-- 🌱 I’m currently learning how to code on ALX platform
+- 🌱 I’m currently learning how to code on ALX platform, Data Analysis SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project on SQL, ....
 - 📫 How to reach me [adepegbadavid1](https://twitter.com/adepegbadavid1)

 <!---